Ticket scalping is a market function, not a criminal activity

 There are several other motivations, less compelling, for keeping prices fixed at below equilibrium levels.
 Taken together they ensure that this pricing policy — the third condition necessary for scalping — will continue.

 In other words, better for scalpers to bear the brunt of public ire for setting market-clearing prices.
-Can you imagine the public backslash at the Intrust Bank Arena and Sedgwick County if ticket prices for very popular concerts were set at market-clearing prices?
+Can you imagine the public backlash at the Intrust Bank Arena and Sedgwick County if ticket prices for very popular concerts were set at market-clearing prices?

 The chapter goes on to explain the two ways that scarce goods — concert tickets in this care — are rationed: price rationing, and non-price rationing.
 Price rationing, as you might imagine, relies on the price mechanism to determine a market-clearing price so that supply equals demand.